 After many months of work, Jackie launched the ShopAppy site in her Yorkshire town of Saltaire and also nearby Otley, in November 2016.

-Jackie is delighted that it is launched, she says “ShopAppy will give every independent in every local town a 24-hour shop window, doesn’t take commission on sales and encourages shoppers to look at what amazing things are on their doorstep.
+Jackie is delighted that it is launched, she says “ShopAppy gives local shops and businesses in every town a 24-hour shop window, doesn’t take commission on sales and encourages shoppers to look at what amazing things are on their doorstep which in turn inspires visits and customers.
 It is great to have convenience but it is also great when you feel good about where you shop.
 That's what might make us all shopappy !”